Lachin-Khankendi road: ICRC vehicles pass freely through protest area | News.az

 Vehicles belonging to the International Committee of the Red Cross (ICRC) continue to pass through the peaceful protest area on the Lachin-Khankendi road, News.Az reports.

-The protesters on Saturday did not hamper the passage for ICRC’s five vehicles moving from Khankendi towards Lachin to pass through the protest area.
+The peaceful protesters made it possible for ICRC’s two vehicles moving from Khankendi towards Lachin to pass through the protest area.

-The peaceful protests of Azerbaijani ecologists and young volunteers on the Lachin-Khankendi road over the illegal exploitation of mineral deposits, especially the Gizilbulag and Damirli ones located in the Azerbaijani territories, where the Russian peacekeeping contingent is temporarily deployed, have been going on for the 76th day back-to-back.
+The peaceful protests of Azerbaijani ecologists and young volunteers on the Lachin-Khankendi road over the illegal exploitation of mineral deposits, especially the Gizilbulag and Damirli ones located in the Azerbaijani territories, where the Russian peacekeeping contingent is temporarily deployed, has been going on for the 83rd day back-to-back.